ryanlhy/social-media-incentive-app/business/user-guide.md

 - **Earnings History**: Track all your USDC rewards and token airdrops
 - **Verification Status**: Check if your interactions are verified
 - **Payment History**: View all transactions and pending payments
-- **Referral Network**: Track your invited friends and their engagement
-- **Referral Bonuses**: See extra earnings from your referrals

 ### **Profile Settings**
 - **Wallet Address**: Update your USDC wallet address
 - **Twitter Handle**: Change your connected Twitter account
-- **Notification Preferences**: Choose how you want to be notified

 ## Payment Information